My Account

 Sample CV made with our builder—See more CV samples here.

 The answer is a qualified yes.
-Putting your interests on a CV really can strengthen your job application and help you score an interview.
-It helps you stand out as an individual and helps the recruiter to think of you as a person, not just a work experience section.
+Hobbies and interests are an optional section on your CV.
+But that doesn’t mean you should ignore it.
+Putting your interests on a CV can really help you score an interview.
+It helps the recruiter think of you as a person, not just a work experience section.

-In fact, 88% of employers look to hire based on “cultural fit” over skills so showing off the attributes that make you human is a smart move.
+In fact, 91% of employers say it is essential to find candidates who are a good cultural fit, so showing off the attributes that make you human is a smart move.
 It gives the recruiter a more complete picture of you and can be a great conversation starter at the interview stage.
-That said it’s not for everyone.

 Who should put their interests on their CV?